FrostOnAcid/iServ-Logger/README.md

 6. Get the **DIRECT** URL to join (like this: *.../videoconference/PCZsfhgJQ5uFvNXRBos3Wj*)
 7. If you want to send a message once the automation joined the conference, you can use the last TextBox

-After youve done, simply press on start and youre able to leave your pc now!
+After you have done, simply press on start and youre able to leave your pc now!